bsj17/bsj17.github.io/_posts/2023-04-19-M365DMARCChange.md

 Kudos to Microsoft for doing so and making an internet safer place.
 ## Devil is in details
-If you read details of article there is a catch:
+If you read details of article there is a catch:<br>
-"*DMARC reports are only sent to domains whose MX is pointed to O365.
-In order to obtain DMARC aggregate reports for your domain, it must have a valid DMARC record that includes a valid RUA email address.*"
+<em>"DMARC reports are only sent to domains whose MX is pointed to O365.
+In order to obtain DMARC aggregate reports for your domain, it must have a valid DMARC record that includes a valid RUA email address."<em>

+<br>** Update **
+I received a valuable feedback and article needs to be updated.

+In the message centar there is an [update](https://portal.office.com/adminportal/home?ref=MessageCenter/:/messages/MC516348) giving more details:<br>

+<em>"For example, you have mailboxes with the recipient domain contoso.com, which domain has it's MX record pointed directly to Office 365. (contoso-com.mail.protection.outlook.com).
+In this scenario Office 365 will automatically send DMARC aggregate reports to all email sender domain owners which has a valid RUA address defined in their domain DMARC record.

+If contoso.com MX record pointed to a different email security solution in front of Office 365, Office 365 will not send DMARC aggregate reports to any sender domains RUA address configured in their DMARC record as the information we see about the sending infrastructure is likely to have been affected by the complex mail flow routing."<em>

+This is a bit contradictive to first announcement which essentially says "M365 will not sending DMARC report to M365 tenant with 3rd party mail GW"
 ## But what does this mean in real life?

 First you need to know a little about of: